Upper Midwest buffeted by heavy spring snowstorm

-MINNEAPOLIS (AP) — A storm that’s expected to dump 10 inches of snow in central Wisconsin and southern Minnesota is making April feel more like January.
+MINNEAPOLIS (AP) — A storm expected to dump 10 inches of snow Tuesday in central Wisconsin and southern Minnesota was making April feel more like January.

-Snow-covered roads slowed Tuesday morning’s commute in Minnesota’s Twin Cities, where more than 180 plows worked to clear the highways.
+Unrelenting snowfall was expected all day, making the commute home challenging in Minnesota’s Twin Cities and other locations.

-Some school school districts canceled classes due to the snow, including Mankato’s and Winona’s in Minnesota and Wausau’s and Rhinelander’s in Wisconsin.
-The snow was expected to fall all day, with 6 to 8 inches accumulating in the Twin Cities and 10 inches to the south in Red Wing and St. James, Minnesota.
+Six to 8 inches of snow was forecast to accumulate in the metro area, where more than 180 plows worked to clear roadways, with 10 to 11 inches possible to the south in Red Wing and St. James, Minnesota.

 Most Read Nation & World Stories